Scoppio/megamek/megamek/docs/Archive Stuff/maps/Map Editor-readme.txt

     check the "Exit Roads to Pavement" checkbox, the map refreshes itself to show you the results.
 The if this checkbox is not checked when you save the board, the "exit_roads_to_pavement" option described below will be set to "false".
-Please note that, when multiple boards are used in a game, if one board has the "exit_roads_to_pavement" option set to "false", *NO* roads will automatically exit onto a pavement hex, so use this option sparingly.
+Please note that, when multiple boards are used in a TWGame, if one board has the "exit_roads_to_pavement" option set to "false", *NO* roads will automatically exit onto a pavement hex, so use this option sparingly.

   Types Of Terrain Features
-    The game expects the level for each type of terrain feature within a certain range.
-Values not in this range may cause the terrain to appear on the map, but there will usually be no game effect, or, worse, undesirable effects.
+    The TWGame expects the level for each type of terrain feature within a certain range.
+Values not in this range may cause the terrain to appear on the map, but there will usually be no TWGame effect, or, worse, undesirable effects.
     A lot of terrain is activated with a value of "1".

     Some types of terrain should only appear in combination with other types.